Aminn2005/project/README.md

 SQL (postgress) and pgAdmin
 MUI and Tailwind
 # PROJECT LINK: [http://87.107.104.92:5001]
-this link isnt clickable just copy it and paste it in the browser
+this link might not be clickable just copy it and paste it in the browser URL